 The majority of roadways and sidewalks, except those previously noted, are maintained by the City through its Department of Public Services (DPS) Highway Division.
+The Parks Department maintains walkways, sidewalks, trails, and parking lots that fall under Parks Commission jurisdiction, including the Clipper City Rail Trail.
 The City will coordinate with the various utility companies so that when a road is scheduled to be repaved or a sidewalk be repaired, the utilities may perform their upgrades and repairs in advance of the City's work.
 As is the case when the State performs roadway repairs, there is a moratorium for a period of five years after a street or sidewalk has been repaved on digging it up for utility work; the exception to this being an emergency situation like water or gas leak.

 The City, through its DPS staff and contractors, handles snow removal of all the roadways under its care and management.
+Snow removal in City parks, including the Clipper City Rail Trail, is managed by the Parks Department.
 Snow removal along sidewalks is predominantly the responsibility of the property owner adjacent to the sidewalk, with the exception of the sidewalks in the downtown for which the City has responsibility.
 This responsibility is dictated by Newburyport City Ordinances, Section 12-52.
 For more detailed information regarding maintenance of roadways and sidewalks, please see Chapter 10: Municipal Services & Facilities.